mathiasmellemstuen/pozyx_to_ros/README.md

 # PozyxToRos
 A ROS publisher that publish the coordinates from a Pozyx tag connected with USB.
-This publisher will output in the form of [this](http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Vector3.html) message.
+This publisher will output in the form of <a href="http://docs.ros.org/en/noetic/api/geometry_msgs/html/msg/Vector3.html" target="_blank">this</a>
+message.

 ## Installation
 1. Clone the repository into the src folder of your ROS workspace.